VesTheCoder/x-api-integration/README.md

 # x-api-integration

 <p align="center">
-  <b>A provider-agnostic FastAPI gateway for X/Twitter data.</b>
+  <b>A plug-in async gateway for X/Twitter data.</b>
   <br>
+  Project is ready to operate as a scalable micro-service, where you can add different Twitter(X) data providers according to existing structure.
+In real use case, allows to query different data providers to achieve API reliability and decrease costs.
-  Swap data providers without changing a single line of client code.
+  Add providers without changing a single line of business logic.
   <br>
-  Rate limits, audit trails, and batch concurrency are built in.
+  One API contract.
+Normalized DTOs.
+Per-provider rate limits.
+Full audit trail.
 </p>

 <br>